A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 - Drought tolerance (Somewhat, moderately, or extremely drought tolerant)

-- Shallow or deep roots (Deep rooted trees are often more drought tolerant.
+- Shallow or deep roots (Deep rooted shade trees are often more drought tolerant.
 Shallow rooted trees need more moisture and can have surface roots that are hard to mow over and around.)

 - Does it have invasive roots that might fill your yard with seedlings or suckers that burrow under the foundation of your house?